kevalane/edaa01/README.md

 ## Can I use the code?

 Of course!
-Feel free to use the code.

-## Thanks

-btc: 3HqYt38YwcY9c5RSRnsh8pseKHmXF3JNfG
-eth: 0x0756f08f139fA19D55dd7cCE2e4bB2aF39F835F9
-ltc: MHi2QYKh7cR3gQTeEtjCjjy6j4DJVuPQRL
+Feel free to use the code - is what I'd like to write.
+Follow the guidelines by whoever teaches the course, however - I'll always be pro open source.